sofiapapad90/VarCoPP/README.md

 ## 3. Code usage - Predictions on the validation sets with VarCoPP.py

-It is advised that all input files are in the same directory as VarCoPP.py.
-Otherwise, the path of the files should also be provided in the arguments.
-All output is by default stored in the same directory as VarCoPP.py.
+If you don't use the default settings, make sure to always provide the directory path of the input files.
+The output is by default stored in the same directory as VarCoPP.py, unless otherwise specified.

 #### INPUT:
-To run VarCoPP.py on a validation set (for e.g. the Dataset S1 present in the **./example_data** directory), you need:
+To run VarCoPP.py on a validation set, you need:
-1. a .txt tab-delimited file with the features for each combination.
-This file should contain, first, a column with the combination ID and then the columns for the
+1. the validation data set file, that contains (as all input files), first, a column with the combination ID and then the columns for the
 11 annotated features in the order they appear in the dataset (Flex1, Hydr1, CADD1, CADD2, CADD3, CADD4, HI_A, Rec_A, HI_B,
 Rec_B, Biol_Dist).
 2. the trained VarCoPP model "**VarCoPP_model.p.gz**”